openhab/org.openhab.binding.zigbee/.github/ISSUE_TEMPLATE.md

 Delete this section in your issue...

-This issue list is to report bugs or enhancements for the openHAB ZigBee binding.
+This issue list is to report bugs or enhancements for the openHAB Zigbee binding.
 If you're not sure about something, please consider discussing it on the [forum](http://community.openhab.org) before raising an issue - more people follow the forum than monitor the issues list, so if you are having trouble with a device, or want to ask a question, you will have a much larger audience there.

 Please provide a debug log file.
 You can enable debug logging with the following Karaf commands -: